 Be prepared to pull out your wallet

-As far as gifts go, most Korean women will be receptive to you conveying your affections with lavish gifts and tokens of your love (and honestly, most Korean girls will expect it).
-Be prepared to spend big on birthday gifts, and be prepared to also purchase gifts for each of the love-centric Korean holidays like Valentine’s Day and White Day.
+Be open to spending big on birthday gifts, and be prepared to also purchase gifts for each of the love-centric Korean holidays like Valentine’s Day and White Day.
 There’s also one every month on the 11th (yes, seriously), so these don’t have to be as large as a gift for the anniversary or celebrating her date of birth.

 Korean women are good at dating

-If you’re crushing on a Korean cutie, you’ve already proven this next point for us — Korean girls are good at dating.
-While anyone can go on dates, dating itself can also be a sport if you’re good at it, and Korean women are champions.
+If you don’t know it yet, South Korean girls are good at dating.
+While anyone can go on dates, dating itself can also be a sport if you’re good at it, and South Korean girls are champions.
 So be prepared to compete!

-When a Korean girl becomes your girlfriend, of course she’ll demonstrate loyalty and commit to you.
+When a girl becomes your girlfriend, of course, she’ll demonstrate loyalty and commitment.
 But until that happens, be prepared to be at her mercy.
-She’ll likely know how to turn on the charm and somehow be cute, mysterious, and seductive all at once — you’ll be wrapped around her finger before you know it.
+She’ll likely know how to turn on the charm and somehow be cute, mysterious, and seductive all at once!

-Korean girls are educated, and expect you to be, too
+South Korean girls are educated and expect you to be, too

-If you’re currently dating a Korean girl, one of the things that probably attracted you to her initially was her intelligence and her quick wit.
-Three quarters of the adult women in Korea have a university education, so you’ll definitely be having high-minded conversations with your lady.
+If you’re currently dating a cute Korean girl, one of the things that probably attracted you to her initially was her intelligence and her quick wit.
+Many Korean women, about three-quarters of the adult women in South Korea, have a university education, so you’ll definitely be having high-minded conversations with your lady.

 If your Korean language skills aren’t where they should be and you want to brush up on them quickly, check out our 90 Minute Challenge and learn the Korean alphabet in just an hour and a half!
-It’s a small investment to make for all the return you’ll get — the ability to ask out the Korean girl you have your eye on.
-Good luck!
+It’s a small investment to make for all the returns you’ll get — the ability to ask out the cute Korean woman you have your eye on.